Llanharan Community Council Annual report 2023.2024

 The Community comprises of three wards, with 14 Councillors.
 Each ward has Councillors for that area, 6 covering Llanharan (including Ynysmaerdy), 6 covering Brynna (including Brynna Gwynnion) and 2 for Llanilid (including Bryncae).
 The Councillors represent our community, providing local views on planning, listening to and advising residents as well as providing a link with the local authority.
 Representative Councillors have an active interest in their communities and work in partnership with residents, local groups and collaborate with other Councils when necessary.

 Councillors help provide local services and take decisions that form the policy of the Council.
-Councillors are entitled to a taxable allowance of £150 per annum in accordance with the Independent Remuneration Panel recommendations to Welsh Government, they have to abide by a Local Government Code of Practice, declaring any financial, personal or prejudicial interest in any matter under discussion at a Council meeting.
+Councillors are entitled to a taxable allowance in accordance with the Independent Remuneration Panel for Wales which makes recommendations to Welsh Government, they have to abide by a Local Government Code of Practice, declaring any financial, personal or prejudicial interest in any matter under discussion at a Council meeting.
 Councillors are elected by local residents or co-opted by the Council.

-The Annual General Meeting of the Council is held in May and the Chair and Vice-Chair are elected by the Councillors and Working Groups are formed.
+The Annual General Meeting of the Council is held in May and the Chair and Deputy-Chair are elected by the Councillors and Committees and Working Groups are formed.

 The Council employs 4 staff providing administration, legal and financial services and general maintenance of areas within our responsibility.